polsys/LudumDare40/README.md

+# (Cursed) Lemonade Stand
-# The Ludum Dare 40 entry by @polsys
+*The Ludum Dare 40 entry of @polsys.*

-At least, there should be one someday.
-At the present, this is just preparation.
+Summer is at its best and lemonade is in huge demand.
+You have a week to sell as much lemonade as possible.
+The weather couldn't be nicer... but remember: *the more you have, the worse it is*...

 The game is written in C++14 using [SFML](https://github.com/SFML/SFML).
 C++ is not my strongest language, and that's exactly why I'm using it here!

+As a special surprise, `lemonade_stand.py` contains a rough command line version of the game!
+I used it to prototype the game rules.
+There is no parameter validation whatsoever and many things differ from the finished game.

 # Building